BATTLE OF THE BULGE WAR SITES

 have returned to visit.
 La Roche-en-Ardennes was a very popular tourist

-town for Belgium before the war and remains one today.
+resort town in Belgium before the war and remains one today.

 Perhaps